Parents guide to the NSW primary syllabuses

 Helping your child learn to read: A guide for parents

 Reading is one of the most important skills that we use every day.
 Parents can help their children learn to read by showing them how we use reading to make sense of the modern world.

-Helping your child learn to read: a guide for parents is designed to assist parents in teaching their children, from birth through the primary school years, about reading in the home.
+This guide is designed to assist parents in teaching their children, from birth through the primary school years, about reading in the home.
 It includes a section on helping children who are having trouble learning to read, and offers a range of useful hints and tips to build your child’s skills and confidence.

 Helping your child learn to write: A guide for parents

-From drawing to scribbling to experimenting with the shapes of letters, children progress at their own speed towards writing fully formed words.
+From scribbling to drawing to experimenting with the shapes of letters, children progress at their own speed towards writing fully formed words.

 Families can use this anthology: